drarwood/bgex/README.md

 # bgex - BEGEN Extraction Tool
-This tool has been designed to extract data from bgen files from the UK Biobank and performs the following functions:
+This tool has been designed to extract data from binary bgen files from the UK Biobank and performs the following functions:
  * extract genotype dosages
  * extract genotype probabilties
  * calculate polygenic risk scores